Lanzhou Gansu, China Travel Guide

 Mahua (麻花 - fried dough twists) and local dried fruits and nuts (walnuts, dates, wolfberries) are popular.

-Numerous restaurants offer local Lanzhou dishes and various regional Chinese cuisines.
+Many eateries provide local Lanzhou dishes and various regional Chinese cuisines.
 Look for popular local chains.
 Limited foreign choices (Western, Korean, Japanese) exist in central districts.

-Authentic local shopping experience.
+Authentic shopping in the area experience.

-Convenient and clean dining environment.
+Convenient and sanitary dining environment.

 McDonald's, KFC, Pizza Hut are available.

-Starbucks and more regional coffee chains.
+Starbucks and more local coffee chains.

 Limited Western, Korean, Japanese options.